TSX: FVI $

 Notes:

-• Cash Cost and all-in sustaining cost (AISC) are non-GAAP financial measures which are not standardized financial measures under the financial reporting framework used to prepare the financial statements of the Company and might not be comparable to similar financial measures disclosed by other issuers.
-Refer to "Non-IFRS Financial Measures" in the Company’s 2022 management discussion and analysis (“MD&A”) for the three and nine months ended September 30, 2022 dated November 9, 2022 (“Q3 MD&A 2022”), which is available under Fortuna's SEDAR profile, and the note regarding “Non-IFRS Financial Measures” on this Website.
+• Cash Cost and all-in sustaining cost (AISC) are non-IFRS financial measures which are not standardized financial measures under the financial reporting framework used to prepare the financial statements of the Company and might not be comparable to similar financial measures disclosed by other issuers.
+Refer to the note under “Non-IFRS Financial Measures” on this website.

 SILVER ($/oz AgEq) ($/oz AgEq)